-$^{^{7}}$ Dorn et al. (2017)
+10Dorn et al. (2017)

-An essential difference of this work with respect to prior literature it highlights the importance of characteristics beyond the manufacturing sector.
-An important determinant of differential effects of exposure to trade is the total share of college-educated population in the region.
+in the region.
 I show that neglecting the overall characteristics of regions, focusing instead only on the size or composition of those directly exposed industries, misses a relevant part of the total effect of import competition.